TranPhucVinh/C/Physical layer/Memory/Pointer/Pointer and Array.md

 ### Example 1

-Use pointer to get address and value of member of array
+Use pointer to get address and value of member of a one dimension array

 ```c
 #include <stdio.h>